SnowyMouse/chimera/README.md

 [Will Chimera run on my system?]: #will-chimera-run-on-my-system
 [Can I use Chimera under a license besides GNU GPL version 3?]: #can-i-use-chimera-under-a-license-besides-gnu-gpl-version-3
 [Why does Halo's gamma setting not work when Chimera is installed?]: #why-does-halos-gamma-setting-not-work-when-chimera-is-installed
-[Why is there no auto updater?]: #why-is-there-no-auto-updater
+[Why is there no auto updater built into Chimera?]: #why-is-there-no-auto-updater-built-into-chimera
 [Why do I get an error when joining Custom Edition servers with modded maps?]: #why-do-i-get-an-error-when-joining-custom-edition-servers-with-modded-maps